A moving true story of of a young girl escaping hardship and coming of age in the Second World War.

-Born in 1926, the year of the General Strike, Margaret Ford grew up with her brother Bobby in the mill town of Blackburn where her father worked in his parents' pub.
-She was too young to understand her mother’s unhappiness or that her father was gambling away any money he earned.
-Then, when she was ten, her father abandoned his family, leaving her mother struggling to survive.
-Margaret took the hard decision to leave school at thirteen and get a job in the dye works to help pay the rent.
-Later that year war broke out . . .
+Margaret Ford grew up with her older brother Bobby in the mill town of Blackburn.
+Spending her early childhood living between her grandparents’ rural pub and her parents’ small terraced house, she thought they were a happy family.
+She was too young to understand her mother’s sadness or that her father was gambling away what little money he earned.
+When she was ten, her father abandoned them, leaving her mother struggling to survive.
+Aged thirteen, Margaret took the hard decision to leave school and got a job in the dye works to help pay the rent.
+Later that year, war broke out . . .

 Coming of age in the Second World War, Margaret learned to live for the moment.
 As the boys she grew up with were killed in action, and Blackburn was bombed, she snatched happiness where she could find it.
-By the time she was seventeen, she was a regular at the local dance halls where there were plenty of young men eager to court her.
-Her heart was torn between a dashing RAF bomber pilot and her childhood sweetheart, Raymond, who was many thousands of miles away serving on a submarine in the Far East.
-Would she see either man again?
+By the time she was seventeen, she was a regular at the dance halls, where the young soldiers were eager to court her.
+But her childhood sweetheart, Raymond, was thousands of miles away, serving on a submarine in the Far East.
+Would she ever see him again?

-Poignant and compelling, A Daughter’s Choice brilliantly evokes a lost world, seen through the eyes of a courageous and spirited young woman who never gave up on her dreams.
+Poignant yet heart-warming, A Daughter’s Choice brilliantly evokes a lost world, seen through the eyes of a courageous and spirited young woman who never gave up on her dreams.